USNS Range Recoverer: Missile tracking activities

 Named Range Recoverer on 12 July, she reported to the Navy's Pacific Missile Range in August 1960.
 At the time Navy had command and control authority over nearly all Vandenberg Air Force Base launches and the range.
 On 27 November she was reclassified a missile range instrumentation ship and designated T-AGM-2.
 She is equipped with telemetry, data processing and radio instruments as well as recovery facilities to retrieve nose cones.

-Manned by a Civil Service crew of the Military Sea Transportation Service, Range Recoverer served first as a telemetry and recovery ship on the Pacific Missile Range where she launched, tested, and evaluated the Regulus missile.
+Crewed by the Civil Service of the Military Sea Transportation Service, Range Recoverer served first as a telemetry and recovery ship on the Pacific Missile Range where she launched, tested, and evaluated the Regulus missile.
 In July 1962 Range Recoverer shifted to Little Creek, Virginia, to support the NASA facility at Wallops Island, Virginia.
 NASA technical party operators used on board equipment, including helix antennas, data recording systems and a communications suite with direction finders to locate and recover payloads.
 There she replaced two T-1 tankers, Dumont and Whitlock, damaged during a storm.

 Since that time, into 1970, Range Recoverer operated out of Little Creek primarily between Wallops Island and the splash down area near Bermuda.